Squirrel Removal Olathe

 Mill Creek & Cedar Creek tree canopy

-These two watersheds wind through Olathe’s most established neighborhoods, lined with mature hardwoods — oaks, maples, walnuts, and hickories — that are both food source and highway for Eastern Gray and Fox Squirrels.
+These two watersheds wind through Olathe’s most established neighborhoods, lined with mature hardwoods including oaks, maples, walnuts, and hickories that serve as both food source and highway for Eastern Gray and Fox Squirrels.
 Homes in neighborhoods like Cedar Creek, Quail Creek, and areas near Black Bob Park have trees that overhang rooflines from multiple directions, giving squirrels dozens of launch points onto your roof.

 Builder-grade soffits on newer homes

-Olathe’s western expansion along K-7 — Stonebridge, Mahaffie Farms, Timber Creek, and communities near Prairie Center — features newer construction with vinyl and aluminum soffits that squirrels chew through easily.
+Olathe’s western expansion along K-7, including Stonebridge, Mahaffie Farms, Timber Creek, and communities near Prairie Center, features newer construction with vinyl and aluminum soffits that squirrels chew through easily.
 Builder-grade soffit panels are designed for weather protection, not wildlife resistance.
 A determined squirrel can gnaw through a vinyl soffit corner in under an hour.

 Established neighborhoods with aging rooflines

-Older Olathe neighborhoods near downtown, along Santa Fe Street, and around 119th and Ridgeview have homes built in the 1970s-90s with fascia boards that have softened over decades of weathering.
+Older Olathe neighborhoods near downtown, along Santa Fe Street, and around 119th and Ridgeview have homes built in the 1970s through the 1990s with fascia boards that have softened over decades of weathering.
 Squirrels target these aged wood components because they’re easier to chew through than fresh lumber.
 Deteriorating drip edge and worn roof boot seals provide additional access points.

 What squirrels are doing inside your Olathe home right now

-Squirrels are active during the day — you’ll hear them.
+Squirrels are active during the day, so you’ll hear them.
 But the damage they’re doing behind your walls and above your ceiling is far worse than the noise.

 Squirrels chew through wire insulation to wear down their constantly growing teeth.
-In Olathe attics — especially homes with original wiring from the 1970s-80s — this creates exposed conductors that can arc and ignite surrounding insulation.
+In Olathe attics, especially homes with original wiring from the 1970s and 1980s, this creates exposed conductors that can arc and ignite surrounding insulation.
 Chewed wiring hidden behind blown-in insulation is one of the most dangerous things we find during inspections.

 Soffit & fascia destruction

-Squirrels don’t use existing gaps — they create their own.
+Squirrels don’t only use existing gaps.
+They create their own.
 In Olathe’s newer builds, they chew through vinyl soffit panels at the corners where panels meet.
 In older homes, they exploit softened fascia boards and worn drip edge.
 Once they establish an entry point, they use it daily and defend it aggressively against patching attempts.

 Insulation nesting & contamination

-Squirrels tear apart attic insulation to build large nests — pulling fibers loose and creating bare spots with zero thermal protection.
-They cache acorns, walnuts, and hickory nuts in your insulation (abundant from Olathe’s creek-corridor trees), attracting beetles and secondary pests.
+Squirrels tear apart attic insulation to build large nests, pulling fibers loose and creating bare spots with zero thermal protection.
+They cache acorns, walnuts, and hickory nuts in your insulation, abundant from Olathe’s creek-corridor trees, which attracts beetles and secondary pests.
 Urine and feces contaminate everything around the nest.

 PEX plumbing damage